RCP: A Low-overhead Reversible Coherence Protocol: Evaluation

-We choose SPEC CPU2006~\cite{henning2006spec} and \rev{SPEC CPU2017~\cite{bucek2018spec}} for single-core evaluation, while using PARSEC 2.1~\cite{bienia2008parsec} for multi-core evaluation.
-For SPEC CPU2006, we use 19 workloads~\cite{spradling2007spec} with the reference data-set. \rev{For SPEC CPU2017, we run 19 workloads in intrate and fprate suits with reference input size.} We forward the execution by 10 billion instructions and simulate 1 billion instructions.
-For PARSEC, we run 9 of the multi-threaded workload with the simmedium input size.
-We run all these benchmarks with the setting of 4 cores for the entire region of interest.
-The overhead of InvisiSpec and CleanupSpec may not be exactly same as stated in their paper because of the different range of benchmarks and different configuration setting, but the trend is similar. \rev{We run SPEC2006 under TSO and SPEC2017 under RC.}
+We use SPEC CPU2017~\cite{bucek2018spec} for single-core evaluation, and PARSEC 2.1~\cite{bienia2008parsec} for multi-core evaluation.
+For SPEC CPU2017, we run 19 workloads in intrate and fprate suits with reference input size.
+We forward execution by 10 billion instructions and simulate 1 billion instructions.
+For PARSEC, we run 9 of the multi-threaded (4 cores) workload with the simmedium input size.
+We test two different memory consistency model, RC and TSO for SPEC2017; and only show the results of TSO for PARSEC due to the space limitation.